Director James Cameron awestruck at ocean's deepest spot

 Asked if he encountered anything he might use in his next feature film, he replied, "I can't answer that question right now."
 But he said, "Anything that I've ever seen underwater goes into the hopper of imagination that gets refracted out into the things that I write."

-He also recounted the discomfort of his seven-hour journey into the ocean depths and back, wedged into a cramped, cold capsule at the bottom of a specially designed vehicle that stands 24 feet tall and descends upright and rotating at the speed of about 500 feet per minute.
+He also recounted the discomfort of his seven-hour journey into the ocean depths and back, wedged into a cramped, cold capsule at the bottom of a specially designed vehicle that stands 24 feet (7 metres) tall and descends upright and rotating at the speed of about 500 feet (150 metres) per minute.

 The craft functioned flawlessly, he said, except for an unexplained failure of the hydraulic system that idled the vehicle's robot arm and prevented Cameron from collecting most of the biological and geologic samples he had hoped to retrieve.